Don’t be scared of iOS 15

 Losing opens is undoubtedly a big shake-up.
 The metric was already on its way out due to its unreliability, but this has accelerated things.
 We recommend shifting your reliance on opens, to instead work with clicks, which is something we’ve enabled in our platform.

 As long as you make clear it’s a value exchange and communicate why you want their data, ie. to be able to show them content they will like and to offer personalization, they will happily give you their data.
 Once they understand it helps them too, people are more open about sharing their information.

 It’s also important not to assume and try to fill in the gaps yourself.
 A classic example is gender-based fashion items, a customer may tell you at signup that they’re female.
 You may then decide to only send them female-gendered items in your emails, however, this customer may prefer to shop in the male section or be buying for a partner or friend.
 This is where behavioral data comes in.

 Whilst zero-party data comes directly from your customer, remember that it’s sometimes not as true as behavioral data.
 This is because people don’t necessarily know what they want, whereas behavioral data doesn’t lie.
 Tap into your onsite behavior metrics and previous purchasing data to give yourself a fuller and more reliable picture.

 Another point to consider in all of this, you don’t have to rely on email just because you always have done.
 As cross-channel marketing becomes more and more prominent, don’t overlook the reporting on those other channels.
-Utilize your app if you have one, to gain insight and use that to influence your email marketing.
+Utilize your app if you have one, to gain insight and use that to influence your email marketing, types of emails you send, and which channels you use.
 Your different channels should inform and support each other, not work in silo.